yiy0ung/typeorm-markdown/README.md

 class UserProfile {}

 /**
- * Only description on Blog chapter.
+ * Only erd on Blog chapter.
  *
  * @erd Blog
  */